AliRezaJoodi/Electronics_Modules/Inverter_FullBridge_MOSFET/README.md

-## High Power Full-Bridge Inverter with MOSFET Switches
+## Isolated High Power Full-Bridge Inverter with MOSFET Switches

 ### Folders and Files Description
 It has included: